-Programming of the ACTIV, SYSTM and PIPE submenus is necessary for operation of the Model DF868.
+Programming of the ACTIV, SYSTM (CH1/2 and GLOBL) and PIPE submenus is necessary for operation of the Model DF868.
 Failure to accurately enter all of the required information will result in unreliable flow rate data.
 Therefore, be sure to complete at least the sections of this chapter pertaining to those three submenus.

 Note: Because it is so essential, instructions for programming the ACTIV, SYSTM and PIPE submenus are also included in the Startup Guide.
-If that programming has already been completed, those sections of this chapter may be skipped.
+If that programming has already been completed, skip the corresponding sections of this chapter.